Patient information: Acne (Beyond the Basics)

 Topical antibiotics — Topical antibiotics (creams or liquids) control the growth of acne bacteria and reduce inflammation.
 Topical antibiotics include erythromycin, clindamycin, sulfacetamide, and dapsone.

 Moderate to severe inflammatory acne — For people with moderate to severe inflammatory acne (picture 3), oral antibiotics or an oral retinoid known as isotretinoin (Amnesteem, Clavaris, Sotret) may be recommended.
-Topical medication may be used in combination with oral treatments.
+Topical medication may be used in combination with oral antibiotics.

 Women often benefit from hormonal treatment with a birth control pill.
 (See 'Hormone therapy' below.)